Isotope analysis: Forensic science

 A recent development in forensic science is the isotopic analysis of hair strands.
 Hair has a recognisable growth rate of 9-11mm per month or 15 cm per year.
 Human hair growth is primarily a function of diet, especially drinking water intake.
 The stable isotopic ratios of drinking water are a function of location, and the geology that the water percolates through.
 87Sr, 88Sr and oxygen isotope variations are different all over the world.
 These differences in isotopic ratio are then biologically 'set' in our hair as it grows and it has therefore become possible to identify recent geographic histories by the analysis of hair strands.
 For example, it could be possible to identify whether a terrorist suspect had recently been to a particular location from hair analysis.
 This hair analysis is a non-invasive method which is becoming very popular in cases that DNA or other traditional means are bringing no answers.

 Isotope analysis can be used by forensic investigators to determine whether two or more samples of explosives are of a common origin.
 Most high explosives contain carbon, hydrogen, nitrogen and oxygen atoms and thus comparing their relative abundances of isotopes can reveal the existence of a common origin.
 Researchers have also shown that analysis of the 12C/13C ratios can locate the country of origin for a given explosive.

 Stable isotopic analysis has also been used in the identification of drug trafficking routes.
 Isotopic abundances are different in morphine grown from poppies in south-east Asia versus poppies grown in south-west Asia.
 The same is applied to cocaine that is derived from Bolivia and that from Colombia.

+Wildlife forensics

+Stable isotope analysis of Carbon-14 in elephant tusks has been identified by researchers at the University of Utah, including Thure E. Cerling, as an approach to help identify elephant poaching activity, based on when the animal died.